FLHDE/freelancer-hd-edition/README.md

 ### Misc
 * 1.1 Patch
+* Added more sound and general options
-- Added support for running multiple instances of Freelancer on the same machine
+* Added support for running multiple instances of Freelancer on the same machine
 * Added updated HUD Shift plugin
 * All content from Jason's Freelancer Patch v1.25
 * Direct3D 9 wrapper